Neculaiovici/docker-ubuntuKDE-gambas3IDE/README.md

-# Runing gambas3
+# Running gambas3 IDE on Ubuntu KDE via Docker Container

 ## Installing Ubuntu KDE Using Webtop in Docker

-This guide provides step-by-step instructions for setting up an Ubuntu KDE environment using Webtop in a Docker container.
+This guide provides step-by-step instructions for setting up an Ubuntu KDE environment using Webtop in a Docker container and install gambas3.
 Follow the steps below to get started.

 ## Prerequisites